amirongit/notecode/temporal-101.md

 - workflow type: name assigned to each workflow
 ## Input Parameters & Return Values
 ### Values Must Be Serializable
-- inputs & outputs of workflows must be serializable
+- inputs & outputs of workflows & activities must be serializable
 - temporal enforces this constraint in order to be able to track state of workflows
 ### Data Confidentiality
 - it is possible to write custom data converters